FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 Without `search-immediate` the page will remain empty.

-#### FACT-Finder NG
+#### FactFinder NG

-When you are using FACT-Finder NG, you implement category pages with the `category-page` attribute on `ff-communication`.
+When you are using FactFinder NG, you implement category pages with the `category-page` attribute on `ff-communication`.
 You pass it the filter string that corresponds to your relevant category page.
 These filters are _fixed_, and cannot be removed by users while they are on the current category page.